Metal vs Wood Bed Frame Noises: How to Sleep Quieter

 Wooden bed frames are admired for their warm aesthetics and natural vibe, but they come with their own sound-related quirks:

-• Creaking: This is usually due to wooden parts rubbing together or flexing under weight.
-It’s especially noticeable with older frames.
+• Creaking: Wooden parts rubbing or flexing under weight.

 How to Fix Wooden Frame Noises:

-• Tighten all screws using a screwdriver or drill to eliminate joint gaps.
+• Tighten screws with a screwdriver or drill.

-• Use anti-slip pads between the mattress and the frame to minimize shifting and movement.
+• Use anti-slip pads between the mattress and frame.

 Applying wax to a wooden bed frame to stop creaking